Citadel Miniatures: Model ranges

 Citadel Miniatures sometimes release limited edition models of specific or unusual characters, such as Thrud the Barbarian, Ian Livingstone, drunken Space Marines dressed in Christmas outfits and several representing Grombrindal, the white-bearded logo of White Dwarf magazine.

 Along with the standard range of miniature soldiers, Citadel's lines include fantasy based war-machines, like catapults and chariots, and when Warhammer 40,000 came out, Citadel Miniatures also branched out into vehicles, such as the Land Raider and Rhino transports for Space Marines.

 Reception

-Edwin J. Rotondaro reviewed Citadel Miniatures 25mm miniature figures released in 1984 and 1985 in The Space Gamer No. 76.
+Edwin J. Rotondaro reviewed Citadel Miniatures 25 mm miniature figures released in 1984 and 1985 in The Space Gamer No. 76.
 Rotondaro commented that "Overall, I highly recommend Citadel miniatures to gamers who use any FRPG system, and especially if they use the Warhammer rules."

+Mike Willis & Martyn Tetlow reviewed Citadel Miniatures for Adventurer magazine and stated that "It is in the pure fantasy genre that Citadel models have made their mark and in which they are contenders for the position of market leader, as reflected by the votes of the public at conventions and through White Dwarf, with their staple figures of roleplaying and miniature wargames; Chaos Warriors, Orcs, Dwarfs and Fighters, and the demand for more of these is apparently insatiable."